Man of My Dreams

 I knew exactly what I wanted.
 A quiet apartment where I could live without any distraction from my studies.
 My major was art/design.
-I enjoyed taking art classes; but, those required general education classes were killing my GPA.
+I enjoyed taking art classes; however, the required general education courses were killing my GPA.
 I needed to get serious and spend more time studying.

 I said, “Yes, I do!” and I closed the door.